So how is money different for queer people, really? Well, for a long time, making money was harder for us then it should have been.

 One of Milk’s most consequential economic moves was his partnership with organized labor.

 When Teamsters Local 921 approached Milk about supporting a boycott of Coors beer, whose employment application openly asked applicants if they were homosexual, Milk mobilized the Castro’s bars, restaurants, and residents to refuse to buy or drink Coors.
-This was part of a larger, decades-long union battle with Coors that had many elements.
+(This was part of a larger, decades-long union battle with Coors that had many elements.)

 The Teamsters reciprocated by hiring openly gay truck drivers.
 It was one of the first examples of a labor union actively creating employment opportunities for LGBTQ+ workers.[4][4]
 Teamsters.
 “Teamsters Pride At Work: A Look Back At The Coors Boycott.”

-The Castro model demonstrated something important: when queer people concentrated economic power, they could create jobs, negotiate with institutions, and build political influence.
 Milk’s election to the San Francisco Board of Supervisors in 1977 was fueled in large part by the economic coalition he had spent years building.

-His assassination in 1978 cut that momentum short, but the blueprint he created, using economic solidarity as a pathway to political power, influenced LGBTQ+ organizing for decades.
+His assassination in 1978 cut that momentum short.
+But the blueprint he created—using economic solidarity as a pathway to political power—influenced LGBTQ+ organizing for decades.

 HIV discrimination in the workplace